Punter Southall Group

 Our Business and Supply Chains

 PSG is a leading financial services company which operates primarily in the United Kingdom.
-The Group and its associated companies provide actuarial advice, pensions consultancy, administration, risk and investment services for pension scheme trustees, employers, private clients, Lloyd’s insurers and institutions.
-Our product supply chains include providers of goods and services which are predominantly based in the UK and therefore subject to the UK’s Modern Slavery Act.
+The Group and its associated companies provide workplace savings and consulting, personal financial planning, investment research and publications; investment solutions to individuals, professional advisers and charities; critical illness protection; data-driven solutions to support cost saving, process improvement and loss recovery opportunities.
+PSG’s product supply chains include providers of goods and services which are predominantly based in the UK and therefore subject to the UK’s Modern Slavery Act.

 Policies and Contractual Controls